Brave Writer Lifestyle

 Many times, a new family will purchase The Writer's Jungle or will take the Kidswrite Basic course and then ask, "But now what?"
 Lots of moms will want to know how to take the Brave Writer natural and lifestyle-oriented approach to living language arts and incorporate it into their lives.
-Up until now, I've pointed moms back to The Writer's Jungle and have suggested more online courses.
-Both of these are still primary ways to stay connected to Brave Writer so that you grow as a writing coach and as someone who provides a language rich environment for your kids.

 Still, at the back of my mind was a nagging sense that I could do more to put moms at ease in using this new philosophy.